Configuring Multiple-Condition Categorization

 - Repeat steps 7-11 for each group you want to configure in the category.

-If you selected the Computer object type, click Save to finish working with the wizard.
+If you selected the Computer or Enterprise Application object type, click Save to finish working with the wizard.

 - At the Export step of the wizard, choose whether you want to export Business View categorization data:

 - [For VMware vSphere objects] Select Create vSphere tags if you want to display Business View categories and groups in vCenter Server.

 Veeam ONE will export categories as tag categories and groups as tags.

 - [For Microsoft Hyper-V objects] Select Create Hyper-V custom properties if you want to display Business View categories and groups in System Center Virtual Machine Manager.

 Veeam ONE will export categories as custom properties and groups as property values.